Comprehensive Plan Standards for Sustaining Places Recognition Program Pilot

 APA's work in developing comprehensive plan standards grew out of the larger Sustaining Places initiative.
 In May 2016, APA launched the Comprehensive Plan Standards for Sustaining Places Recognition Program Pilot.
 Communities that have integrated sustainability into comprehensive plans adopted or amended within the last five years submitted their plans for recognition.

-The first phase of the pilot program is now complete and APA is proud to recognize the following eight plans as examples of excellence in comprehensive planning:
+The first phase of the pilot program was completed in October 2016 and APA recognized the following eight plans as examples of excellence in comprehensive planning:

 City of Longmont, Colorado